Deltares/Wflow.jl/docs/src/index.md

 catchment scale.
 With the intention being to encourage greater scientific collaboration.
 For this reason:

-   * wflow code is open source.
+   * Wflow is free and open source software.
-   * wflow is freeware.
-   * wflow is easily coupled with other models and software applications.
+   * Wflow is easily coupled with other models and software applications.
    * Contribution to the wflow code development is encouraged.

 From 2021 the [wflow code](https://github.com/Deltares/Wflow.jl) is distributed under the